 The supplier receives the order, checks product availability and informs the hospital that the order has been accepted.
-When shipping the 50 items to the hospital pharmacy, an electronic dispatch advice is issued, which includes all traceability information (item identification
+When shipping the 50 items to the hospital pharmacy, an electronic dispatch advice is issued, which includes all traceability information (item identification,

-1620 dispatch advice is issued, which includes all traceability information (item identification, lot/batch number, expiry date) as well the identification of the shipment.
+1615 lot/batch number, expiry date) as well the identification of the shipment.
 The information about the shipment is as follows: